thyb/contentify/overview.md

 3- You can save your change as a Draft or as a Release.
 The production see only the release saves while your development team can hook on the draft saves.

-4- Go in the history to review old version (with their changes) and rollback to a specific version if necessary.
+4- You can go in the history to review old version (with their changes) and rollback to a specific version if necessary.

 5- You can cut your document in fragment for a smoother integration